 Drain and rinse ackee and set aside.

 Drain the water from the fish and flake with a fork.
-Heat oil in pan, then add garlic, onions, tomatoes and thyme.
-Sautee for about 10 minutes on a medium fire, until the tomatoes and onions are soft.
-Add flaked bacalao, allspice and cherry pepper and cook for an additional 1o mins.
-Add ackee and stir being careful not to crush it.
+Heat oil in pan, then add onions, pepper.
+Saute for about 2-3 minutes on a medium fire, until the onions are soft.
+Add tomatoes and pepper and cook for about 10 minutes or until the tomatoes begin to break down.
+Add flaked bacalao cook for an additional 1o mins.
+Add ackee and stir, breaking into smaller pieces.
 Cook for an additional 5 minutes or until ackee is warmed and tender, remove from heat.
 Sprinkle with scallion.
 Serve warm.

 1 1/4 cup all purpose flour